mingwangrrc/-COMP-3008-OO-System-Design/README.md

-# COMP-3008 OO System Design Repository
+# COMP-3008 Object-Oriented System Design - Course Repository

 ## Course Description

-This course is a continuation of Object-Oriented Systems Analysis with an emphasis on design-level UML modelling, computer-aided software engineering (CASE) tool instruction, and project management of design alternatives.
-Iterative and incremental development methodologies are a focus, with particular emphasis on the Unified Process (UP).
-The combination of OO Systems Analysis and this course will equip you with a good working knowledge of: (i) object-oriented modelling from analysis to design, including user experience, database persistence, code implementation, and software deployment; (ii) visual modelling with UML; (iii) commercial-grade CASE tools; (iv) industry standard software development processes; and (v) practical techniques for managing a project through multiple iterations.
+This course is a continuation of Object-Oriented Systems Analysis, focusing on design-level UML modeling, computer-aided software engineering (CASE) tools, and project management of design alternatives.
+The course emphasizes iterative and incremental development methodologies, with a special focus on the Unified Process (UP).
+By combining the knowledge from OO Systems Analysis and this course, students will gain proficiency in:

-- **Course format**
+- **Object-Oriented Modeling**: From analysis to design, including user experience, database persistence, code implementation, and software deployment.
+- **UML (Unified Modeling Language)**: Visual modeling to capture software structure and behavior.
+- **CASE Tools**: Commercial-grade tools for modeling and design.
+- **Industry-Standard Software Development Processes**: Emphasizing best practices and modern techniques.
+- **Project Management Techniques**: Practical methods for managing a project through multiple iterations.

-This course consists of learning modules comprised of module content, additional resources, and assessments.
-You must complete the module content and assessments within each module.
-It is highly recommended to study the additional resources since they are included to enhance understanding and provide assistance with the assessments.
+The course consists of learning modules containing content, additional resources, and assessments.
+Students are encouraged to complete the module content and assessments and review supplementary resources to enhance their understanding and success in the assessments.

-- **Module Content**

-Each module contains reading assignments that include lesson notes related to chapters in the course textbook.
-Read and study this material in addition to attending classes.

 ## Important Notes
-- **Educational Purpose Only**: The materials and code snippets provided here are solely for educational purposes.
-They are meant to supplement your learning and understanding of database management concepts.
+- **For Review and Understanding Only**: The materials in this repository are intended to help students understand key aspects of the course, including assignments and projects.
+These resources should not be used for direct submission.
-- **Academic Integrity**: It is crucial to adhere to your institution's academic integrity guidelines.
-This repository should be used as a reference and learning aid, not a source for copying work.
-Misuse may lead to serious academic repercussions.
+- **Academic Integrity**: Adhering to your institution's academic integrity policy is essential when utilizing this repository.
+Misuse of the provided materials could lead to serious academic repercussions.

 ## Disclaimer
-The owner of this repository bears no responsibility for any academic misconduct arising from improper use of the materials provided.
-Users are responsible for ensuring that their use of the repository's content adheres to their academic institution's policies and ethical standards.
+- The information in this repository is provided for educational purposes only.
+The owner does not condone plagiarism or academic dishonesty.
+- **Responsibility Disclaimer**: I do not take responsibility if copying materials from this repository results in academic issues, including receiving a grade of 0 or other sanctions.
+Use these resources ethically and in compliance with your academic institution's guidelines.
+- Efforts are made to keep this repository current, but the owner does not guarantee the accuracy or completeness of the materials.

 ## Repository Structure
-- **Assignments**: Descriptions and resources for course assignments.
-Note: Direct solutions are not provided to maintain academic integrity.
-- **Resource List**: Additional resources such as reading materials, tutorials, and tools to further understand database management.
-- **Sample Queries**: Example SQL queries and database operations for practice and reference.
+This repository includes various assignments, additional resources, and project examples for the COMP-3008 course.
+Each directory is organized by course modules and provides insights, overviews, and discussions on how to tackle design and modeling challenges.

 ## Usage
-- **Explore**: Review the lecture notes and resources to reinforce your understanding of database concepts.
-- **Practice**: Utilize the sample queries and assignments as a guide for hands-on practice with real database systems.
+1. **Explore**: Browse the directories to understand the scope and requirements of assignments, projects, and additional resources.
+2. **Learn**: Use the provided materials as references to help you gain insights and develop a strong approach to tackling the course tasks.
+3. **Do Not Copy**: These resources are meant to foster learning and problem-solving, not for direct submission.

+## Contributions
-- **Contribute**: Contributions to improve or expand the repository's content are welcome, following the guidelines below.
+Contributions from students who have previously taken the COMP-3008 course are welcome, but must follow the guidelines below:

-## Contribution Guidelines
-Contributions should be educational, relevant, and adhere to best practices in database management.
-Direct solutions to assignment questions are not allowed.
-Instead, consider contributing tips, best practices, or additional sample queries that could help fellow students.
+- **No Direct Solutions**: Direct answers to assignments or projects are not allowed.
+- **Guidance Only**: Contribute tips, best practices, learning resources, or provide examples without directly solving course tasks.
+- **Quality**: Ensure all contributions are clear, well-documented, and uphold good software development practices.

 ## Contact
-For any queries, suggestions, or concerns about this repository, please [open an issue](link-to-your-repository-issues-section).
+For questions, suggestions, or discussions about this repository, please [open an issue](link-to-your-repository-issues-section).

-Thank you for accessing this repository, and we wish you the best in your journey to mastering database management!
+Thank you for visiting this repository, and best of luck with your journey in Object-Oriented System Design!